-Until 6pm on Thursday 30 November, donations made to the ENO Harewood Artists programme will be matched, making them twice as valuable to ENO.
-The ENO Harewood Artists programme enables 12 exceptionally talented singers to perform with ENO while receiving specialist coaching, support and guidance for 2-3 years and is funded entirely through donations.
-Support opera’s rising stars and see your donation’s value doubled.
-Find out more about the Harewood Artists and the 2017 Match Campaign.
+At ENO we are committed to nurturing talent.
+The ENO Harewood Artists programme enables exceptionally talented singers to perform with ENO while receiving specialist coaching, support and guidance for 2-3 years and is funded entirely through donations.

 Scroll down as a selection of ENO Harewood Artists past and present recall their most memorable moments on the programme.

 “Without a doubt, my favourite moment as a Harewood Artist was excitedly jumping out of a crowd of the Major General’s daughters on opening night of The Pirates of Penzance and bursting into the joyous showstopper aria ‘Poor Wand’ring One’.
 I felt so happy to be on that wonderful stage, singing a role that felt so comfortable for me.
 Sharing the stage with fellow Harewood Artists David Webb and Katie Coventry was so exciting whilst working with opera legends Sir John Tomlinson and Andrew Shore was both informative, inspiring and a real privilege in the early stages of my career.
 I still have to pinch myself!”

 David Ireland – Current ENO Harewood Artist

 “The first moment I stepped onto the stage at the Coliseum, knowing that I was going on to cover Alan Opie as Doctor Bartolo in The Barber of Seville.
 The auditorium is so different during a performance compared to the last time I had sang on it: during an audition in November 2016!
 Being around such amazing colleagues on stage and behind the scenes made the whole experience something I will never forget.”